tbgicgeb/ThyPredict/README.md

 ### MATLAB Runtime Installer

-Due to GitHub's file size limits, the `MyAppinstaller_mcr.install` file is not stored directly in this repository.
+Due to GitHub's file size limits, the `MyAppInstaller_mcr.install` file is not stored directly in this repository.
 Instead, it is hosted on an external server.
 Please download it using the provided link.

-### Models Directory

-The `models/` directory contains essential files for the pipeline and is approximately 500MB.
-This directory is also hosted externally.
-You can download it from [this link](https://apexbtic.icgeb.res.in/thypredict/model/) and place it in the root of your project directory.

 ## Contributions